etruel/wpematico/readme.txt

 You can send your files to [NetMdP](http://www.netmdp.com/wpematico/) or to e-mail etruel [at] gmail.com

 == Changelog ==
-= ** =
+= 2.3.2 Mar 12, 2019 =
-* Some tweaks in source code for improved performance.
+* Improved source code on fetch to improve performance.
-* Fixes a issue in Post Content Unfiltered feature.
+* Fixes an issue in Unfiltered Post Content feature.
-* Adds save settings button in danger zone.
+* Added Save Settings button in danger zone.

 = 2.3.1 Mar 02, 2019 =
 * Improves BlankSimplepie Class to work with the new addon: Synchronizer.